-a In the interests of brevity, and mindful of the focus of the budget on the resources of the Environment Fund, in this table other resources are grouped under "other funds".
-Other funds is composed of regular budget, trust and earmarked funds and GEF trust funds.
+^a In the interests of brevity, and mindful of the focus of this budget on the resources of the Environment Fund, in this table other resources are grouped under "other funds".
+Other funds are composed of regular budget, trust, and earmarked and GEF trust funds.